Spicy With A Twist: Nearly 4 Tons Of Pot Found In Jalapeno Shipment

 This isn't the biggest recent marijuana bust at the cargo facility.
 Two days prior to this find, officers seized more than 10,000 pounds of pot hidden in an auto parts shipment.

-Marijuana is by far the most common drug seized by CPB officials.
+Marijuana is by far the most common drug seized by CBP officials.
 From October 2018 through the end of July, they've seized more than 225,000 pounds of pot nationwide.
 The second-most common drug seized is cocaine, at more than 81,000 pounds during that same period.

 Concealing drugs in produce shipments appears to be a common strategy for drug traffickers.
 Banana shipments, for example, seem to be a favored hiding place by traffickers of cocaine.